-Explores the mechanical, fluid, electrical, and thermal systems on which modern technology operates.
+PRINCIPLES OF TECHNOLOGY Explores the mechanical, fluid, electrical, and thermal systems on which modern technology operates.
 Hands-on, real-world lab activities are integrated with mathematics and physics instruction to provide an understanding of the units of force, work, rate, resistance, and energy associated with each system.
+Prerequisite: None

+TECH 098

-TECH 098 3 credits PRE-COLLEGE MATH III
+PRE-COLLEGE MATH III